 Find a good space that minimizes background noise.
 A corner booth is perfect, but something away from the clanging of the kitchen will suffice.
 Be patient, and if it’s ever uncomfortable, just turn your hearing aids off or take them out.
 Remember, this is a journey and it takes time to adjust.
 But hopefully, you can enjoy some good conversation and pick up on some local gossip while you’re at it.

 We’re always available

-If you have questions, concerns, or need help on your journey to better hearing, please let us know.
+If you have questions, concerns, or need help on your journey to better hearing, please give us a call at 888-780-3450.
 We’re here to guide you and make sure you’re successful with your hearing aids.